Designing the template structure in the DocumentBuilder editor

 Operator

 Use an operator to define how the value in the order data is compared with the value in the input field.
-For more details on available operators, refer to the section Using operators.
+You can find more details about the available operators in the section Using Operators.

-Use the settings explained below to add restriction conditions (material:playlist_add) or sub-conditions (material:library_add) to a widget restriction and define the relationships between them, and to add preset widget restrictions if appropriate.
+With the settings listed below, you can add restriction conditions (playlist_add ) or sub-conditions (library_add ) to a widget restriction and define the relationships between them.
+You can also playlist_addadd preset restrictionsplaylist_add (library_add) as needed.

 Setting Explanation